I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 1

-The single remaining occurrence is just a docstring in services/alert/alert-agent-web/app/api/realtime_schemas.py:218 quoting the old name as "Same as RTVI VLM generate_captions_alerts: ...".
-The rename is clean at the API level.
+The single remaining instance is in the docstring of services/alert/alert-agent-web/app/api/realtime_schemas.py:218, where it references the old name as "Same as RTVI VLM generate_captions_alerts: ...".
+The rename is cleanly done at the API level.

-Duplicate Stream / Camera IDs Rejected with 409
+Duplicate Stream / Camera IDs Are Rejected with 409

 Sending the same stream ID / camera ID again will be rejected with HTTP 409 + DuplicateStreamId / DuplicateCameraId.
-The code looks like this:
+Looking at the code:

 if camera_id: